JChanceHud/fsghub/README.md

 ~/github
 ~/github/jchancehud
 ~/github/jchancehud/fsghub
+~/github/blocklease
-~/github/blocklease/web #an organization
+~/github/blocklease/web
 ```

 Running `fsghub` from any of those project directories opens the github website by replacing `~/github` with `https://github.com`.

 ## Usage

-`fsghub [path]` - Operates on current working directory with `path` appended and the entire string normalized
+`fsghub [path]` - Operates on current working directory with `path` appended and the entire string normalized.